AmyTjea/AmyTjea/README.md

 ## Hi there 👋

+I'm Amy!

+### About me
+I'm currently completing my penultimate year at Monash University, and am on the verge of completing my Bachelor's of Computer Science and Engineering (Software).
+I absolutely love games, and unfortunately have sunk too many hour playing shooters and rogue-likes, although I'd like to argue it just shows that I love a good challenge, even if it means hitting my head on the same wall 💪😤

 <!--
 **AmyTjea/AmyTjea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.